edom/work/edom.github.io/index.md

             - [Economics]({% link economics.md %})
             - [Capitalism]({% link capitalism.md %})
             - [Finance]({% link finance.md %})
+            - Which is more fundamental, economics or finance?
+Which is built on which?
         - [Government]({% link government.md %})
             - [Politics]({% link politics.md %})
                 - [Politik Indonesia]({% link politik.md %})